-Egungun (masquerade) is a popular practice found in the cultures of the Yourba people who dwell in the south western part of Nigeria.
-It is a means of connecting the people to their long gone ancestors who appear in form of human-spirit to give warnings or shower their blessings on the land.
-Oloolu is a very powerful Egungun/ eegun (masquerade) in the Yoruba city of Ibadan.
-The name Oloolu is not in any way new to the ears of any Ibadan indigene or dweller.
-At the mention of Oloolu, Ibadan people, women especially, shiver in cold and fear which ascertain the claim that Oloolu is the most feared masquerade in Ibadan and one of the most revered in the entire Yorubaland and Africa.
+Oloolu is one powerful egungun or eegun in the Yoruba city of Ibadan.
+Oloolu is not in any way strange to Ibadan natives and dwellers.
+At the mention of Oloolu, Ibadan people, women especially, shiver in fear which ascertains the claim that Oloolu is the most feared masquerade in Ibadan and one of the most revered in the entire Yorubaland and Africa.

-The Oloolu masquerade is feared because of its powers, history and sacrality.
-Women are not allowed to see Oloolu because of the female skull attached to the top of its attire.
-It is believed that any woman that sees Oloolu will have her menstrual period disturbed and could eventually die.
-Also, it is believed that on the first appearance of the Oloolu masquerade, the first person it sees will fall ill and if necessary rites are not performed, the victim might die.
+Oloolu masquerade is feared because of its powers, history and sacrality.
+Women are not allowed to see Oloolu because of the female skull attached to the top of its costume.
+It is believed that if a woman stares at Oloolu, she will miss her menstruation and might even die.

-No one can gainsay the claim that Oloolu masquerade is the most popular, feared and celebrated masquerade in Ibadan; the city of heroes.
+No one can deny the fact that Oloolu is the most popular, feared and celebrated masquerade in Ibadan.

 - Omipidan, Teslim Opemipo (2019).
 The Original History Of Ibadan – City Of Brown Roofs.
 OldNaija. https://oldnaija.com/2019/04/10/the-history-of-ibadan-the-city-of-heroes/